MartinaB91/project5-task-app-front/README.md

 - The family member scoreboard contains information that applies to a specific family member.
 By being able to see their own scores together with the scores on the profile scoreboard, the user can compare their own performance and choose tasks according on how many points needed to become the Family Star.
 - On the top of the scoreboard the family member image and name are displayed.
 This will let the user know who the current family member is.
 - Star points, how many points the member has collected.
-- Ongoing tasks, shows how many tasks the member has ongoing
 - Closed tasks, shows how many tasks the member has marked as done.

 ### Task